NAchref/Multi-Cloud-Application-with-Load-Balancing-on-AWS-and-Azure/SPRINT 3 - DOCKERIZING AND LOAD BALANCING/README.md

 document that contains all commands a user could call on the command line to assemble an image.
 Using docker build.

+Dockers need a base image, like `Python` or Ubuntu, or Centos, as the first line of the file.
+If you choose Python, it is easier, but you can choose Ubuntu if you want more flexibility.
+The best choice would be to use the Python base image and the Python 3.10 images.
+Next is ENV PYTHONUNBUFFERED 1, which means Python output is logged to the terminal, allowing Django logs to be monitored in real-time.
+Next, we should write create a working directory.
+In the next step, we should select WORKDIR /code;